AKRGames/The-Stoopid-Mod/README.md

 This is a reminder that this doesnt just work like a charm just yet.
 This is experimental and can lead to some issues.
 Report major mod/engine system bugs to Github Issues.

-Theres also modcharts, but unlike Kade's they make use of hscript, a Haxe script parser.
+Theres also modcharts, but unlike Kade's, they make use of hscript, a Haxe script parser.
 This allows for arbitrary code execution while ingame, however they take up some RAM.
-Fortunately, this mod doesn't use this system and instead hardcodes all events.
+Fortunately, this mod doesn't use this system and instead hardcodes all events. <sub>(just like old times!)</sub>
 <sub>Please don't replace any songs for a BETADCIU.
 Instead, use the source code.</sub>

 A guide for this will never come out.